raihanmahmudiut/rating-component-tailwind/README.md

 Copy the RatingField.js file into your project.

 Import the RatingField component into your project and use it as needed.
+Add your own classNames from tailwind to style your icons.

 ## Usage